HugoCasa/hach-project/index.md

 # Let us embark on the Gretadaventure
 Let's start with some context on the debate before like who was being quoted on climate change in the years b.G and if anything has changed with Greta?

+> We will take you along Greta's journey to explore the world of the climate change debate.
+We will see what she encountered when she answered her calling as role model for a whole generation, how Europe and the US are indeed two very different places and what Trump and Greta have in common.

 ### Who is speaking about climate change?
 We found that Greta doesn't belong to the typical speaker quoted on climate in the Quotebank dataset.
 She's a young woman, not a politician and from a country with a rather small population in Europe.